harrisoncramer/nvim/README.md

 This repository contains my configurations, including key mappings, plugins, and other settings for Neovim.
 I'm primarily working day-to-day in VueJS, React, Typescript, Golang, Lua, and Clojure.

+# Neovim Version

+Important: I'm on the latest Neovim release (0.9) and many of these plugins will break if on an older version.

 # Features

 - Plugins managed with <a href="https://github.com/folke/lazy.nvim">lazy.nvim</a>